 Mushroom brown rice pilaf is the perfect side dish!
 Its easy, filling, loaded with veggies and flexible enough to go with whatever main dish is on the menu.

-A mushroom brown rice pilaf may sound like a boring healthy side dish, but I can assure you dear friends, this one is not.
+A mushroom brown rice pilaf may sound like a boring side dish, but I can assure you dear friends, this one is not.
 This recipe is full of flavor, yet won’t steal the spotlight from whatever you’re serving it with.
 The flavors are versatile enough that it goes with pretty much anything too.

 This is great for someone like me that likes making larger dishes and reheating leftovers for weeknight meals.
-When I get home, I’m normally too ravenous to wait for brown rice to cook for an hour, but if I’ve got leftovers I can reheat, I’ve automatically got a healthy side dish that makes dinner prep that much easier.
+When I get home, I’m normally too ravenous to wait for brown rice to cook for an hour, but if I’ve got leftovers I can reheat, I’ve automatically got a wholesome side dish that makes dinner prep that much easier.

 After being subjected to my camera, this particular pilaf got paired with two different entrees on two different nights.
 The first was a simple lemon dill salmon, and the next night the leftovers were munched alongside a saucy chicken dish.
 Both worked perfectly, complimenting the main dish as if it was made especially for it.
 Win, win, and win again.